chromaui/chromatic-docs/src/content/snapshot/troubleshooting-snapshots.md

 It's essential that your components and stories render in a **consistent** fashion to prevent false positives.
 Below are common reasons stories render inconsistently and ways to improve consistency:

-- **Randomness in stories**: Components sometimes use random number generators to generate data for complex inputs.
+- **Randomness in tests**: Components sometimes use random number generators to generate data for complex inputs.
 To avoid this, you can hard-code the input data, but often a more convenient solution is to use a tool like [seedrandom](https://github.com/davidbau/seedrandom) which you can use to make your "random" number generator consistent.

 - **Animations**: Chromatic will attempt to pause all animations.
 However, you may need to [configure](/docs/animations) Chromatic's exact behavior.
 Chromatic's exact behavior.